apacheignite/documentation/sql/distributed-dml-to-be-reviewe.md

   ]
 }
 [/block]
-However, in a majority of use cases you prefer to work with individual fields rather than with a whole object value by executing queries like the following one:
+However, in a majority of use cases you prefer to work with concrete fields rather than with a whole object value by executing queries like the one below:
 [block:code]
 {
   "codes": [